r. Provisions and contingencies

 x.
 Contributed equity

 The transaction costs incurred with respect to the Initial Public Offer (IPO) of the Company as reduced by the amount recovered from the selling shareholders are allocated between issue of new equity shares and listing of existing equity shares.
 The costs attributable to issuance of new equity shares is recognised in equity.
-The remaining costs attributable to listing of existing equity shares is recognised in profit or loss.
+The remaining costs attributable to listing of existing equity shares is recognised in the statement of profit and loss.

 y.
 Rounding of amounts

 All amounts disclosed in the financial statements and notes have been rounded off to the nearest lakhs as per the requirement of Schedule III (Division II), unless otherwise stated.
-An amount of (0) represents amount less than ' 50,000 and 0 represents amount more than ' 50,000.
+An amount of ' (0) represents amount less than 0 but more than negative ' 50,000 and ' 0 represents amount more than ' 0 but less than ' 50,000.

 The preparation of financial statements requires the use of accounting estimates which, by definition, will seldom equal the actual results.
 Management also needs to exercise judgement in applying the Company's accounting policies.